Arsendescloizite: Properties

-Arsendescloizite is a member of the adelite-descloizite group.
+Arsendescloizite belongs to the adelite-descloizite group.
 It is the arsenate analog of the lead-zinc vanadate mineral descloizite.
 It grows crystals that are platy to wedge-shaped.
 Its composition consists of lead (48.35%), oxygen (18.67%), arsenic (17.48%), zinc (18.99%), and contains a negligible amount of hydrogen (0.24%).
 Crystals are tabular on {001}.
 These tabular crystals tend to intergrow into rose-like shaped aggregates.
 Observed forms are {001}, {011}, {101} and {111}.
-Unlike in descloizite, arsendescloizite has no trace of vanadium in its composition whatsoever, thus it became obvious quickly that the mineral was from a new species.
+Unlike descloizite, arsendescloizite has no trace of vanadium in its composition whatsoever, thus it became quickly obvious that the mineral was from a new species.
 From the composition alone, this mineral could have also been the lead analog of austinite or the zinc analog of duftite.
 The specimen Pete and Paul were studying was found on a matrix of a copper ore that mainly consisted of tennantite.
 When studying the specimen, they found no trace of calcium or copper in its formula.
 This was weird due to the fact that it occurs with the calcium-rich mimetite and was found on a copper ore.